Franklin Square (Hobart): Features

-Statue removal

-On 15 August 2022, the Hobart City Council voted 7 to 4 in favour of removing Crowther's statue from public display.
-The council's notion for the statue's removal is the first of its kind to occur in Australia.
-The fate of the statue itself remains undecided, with public opinion varying from the statue being destroyed or being relocated to the Tasmanian Museum and Art Gallery, where the statue could be observed within an exhibit offering greater historical context.

 King Edward VII monument

-A bronze statue of King Edward VII stands on a sandstone plinth on the Macquarie Street sidewalk.
+A bronze statue of King Edward VII stands on a sandstone plinth on the Macquarie Street footpath.
 Due to the widening of Macquarie Street for the creation of two Hobart Interchange bus stops, the statue is now situated very close to the road.

 John Franklin monument

 The centrepiece of Franklin Square is a large monument to John Franklin, encompassing a large bronze statue which stands on a plinth surrounded by a two-tier fountain constructed with sandstone.
 Erected at a cost of £1,000, the statue is one of the park's original fixtures from 1860.
 Originally the statue was surrounded by a mound of stone, with water lilies and flowering creepers procured in the fountain waters.

 A commemoration celebration was held in 1947 for the centenary since Franklin's governance.
 Governor Sir Hugh Binney gave a speech and placed a laurel wreath onto the statue.
 Others to speak at the service included Reverend Geoffrey Cranswick, the Lord Mayor Basil Osborne, alderman of the Hobart City Council, naval services and other community representatives.

 Floodlights were installed in the fountain in 1947.